Mark Wahlberg Shares Wife Rhea Durham & Daughter Grace’s Hilarious ‘Tiger King’ TikTok

-While quarantining with the family, Mark Wahlberg discovered his daughter Grace’s talent for making TikTok videos, per TMZ.
-While Grace may only be 10 years old, the acting genes were strong in her channeling of Tiger King‘s Joe Exotic in the hilarious clip.
+While quarantining with his family, Mark Wahlberg discovered his daughter Grace’s talent for making TikTok videos, per TMZ.
+While Grace may only be 10 years old, her inherited acting ability was in evidence as she channeled Tiger King‘s Joe Exotic in the hilarious clip.

 Sporting a drawn-on mustache to go with her plaid shirt and baseball cap, Wahlberg’s youngest child lip-synced to a parody of the Megan Thee Stallion song “Savage.”
-The repurposed version of the single features musician Caleb Jaxin mimicking Exotic’s voice in a chorus that references the zoo owner’s constant allegations of Carole Baskin’s involvement in the disappearance of her husband Don Lewis in 1997.
+The repurposed version of the single features musician Caleb Jaxin mimicking Exotic’s voice, and the chorus references Exotic’s long-standing allegations that Carole Baskin — his nemesis — was involved in the disappearance of her husband, Don Lewis, in 1997.

 “Carole Baskin killed her husband, whacked him.
 Can’t convince me that it didn’t happen.
 Fed him to tigers, they snackin’.
 What’s happenin’?
 Carole Baskin.”

-Baskin was one of the central figures in Tiger King, as her efforts to shut down Exotic’s enterprises due to inhumane conditions made her a target of the infamous zoo owner.
-Since Lewis’ disappearance, Baskin has denied having any involvement and has not faced any charges in relation to his disappearance.
+Baskin was one of the central figures in Tiger King, as her efforts to shut down Exotic’s enterprises due to allegedly inhumane conditions made her a target of the infamous zoo owner.
+Baskin has denied having any involvement in Lewis’ and has not faced any charges in relation to it.

-Grace was joined in the clip by her mother Rhea Durham — who matched her daughter in her own plaid shirt and baseball cap — as the pair did a choreographed dance to the viral hit.
-There was no sign of Mark and Rhea’s three other children together -Ella Rae, Michael, and Brendan Joseph – getting involved in the dance routine.
+Grace was joined in the clip by her mother, Rhea Durham — who matched her daughter in her own plaid shirt and baseball cap — as the pair did a choreographed dance to the viral hit.
+There was no sign of Mark and Rhea’s three other children that they share — Ella Rae, Michael, and Brendan Joseph — getting involved in the dance routine.

 Jaxin paired the song with a TikTok dance routine that has taken over the social network in recent weeks, even drawing attention from Megan Thee Stallion herself.